 This Pork Roll and Egg Sandwich (Taylor Ham and Egg)

 Here in the New Jersey area, the northeastern part of the United States, we have a breakfast sandwich like no other.
 Yes, there's the bodega sandwich—yes, it's good—but the pork roll and egg sandwich is king here in New Jersey.

 We have two names for it here: Taylor ham and egg in the northern part of the state and pork roll and egg in the southern part of the state.
 Both are fiercely debated, and at times, fists and knuckles are flying.
 All kidding aside, the Bodega, Taylor ham, and pork roll are all good.
 Now the second debate is with cheese or without.

-For me, being from the shore area (Jersey Shore) beach kinda guy, it's pork roll and egg.
+For me, being a shore area (Jersey Shore) beach kinda guy, it's pork roll and egg.
 I'm not a pork roll and egg with cheese guy, so no cheese for me.
 Just a little salt, pepper, mayo, and ketchup.
 And don't forget the grease!
 It's got to be greasy.